effectfully/inference-in-agda/UnificationInAgda.lagda.md

 2. [Type Safety Back and Forth](https://www.parsonsmatt.org/2017/10/11/type_safety_back_and_forth.html)
 3. [The golden rule of software quality](http://www.haskellforall.com/2020/07/the-golden-rule-of-software-quality.html)

-However all those blogposts talk about introducing separate data types for expressing invariants, while what we do here instead is using the regular type of natural numbers and adding an additional type-level predicate computing to `⊥` (a type, for which no value can be provided), if the divisor is zero, and `⊤` (a type with a single value) otherwise.
+However all those blogposts talk about introducing separate data types for expressing invariants, while what we do here instead is use the regular type of natural numbers and add an additional type-level predicate computing to `⊥` (a type, for which no value can be provided), if the divisor is zero, and `⊤` (a type with a single value) otherwise.
 I.e. the only way to provide a value of type `m ≢0` is to make this predicate compute to `⊤`, which requires `m` to be a `suc` of some natural number.

 What Agda makes nice is that we don't need to ask the caller to provide a proof explicitly when `m` is in [WHNF](https://wiki.haskell.org/Weak_head_normal_form) (i.e. `m` is either `zero` or `suc m'` for some `m'`, definitionally), which enables us to leave the `m ≢0` argument implicit.
 The reason for that is when the outermost constructor of `m` is known, we have two cases: